cbutton864/leaflab/README.md

 # Leaflab Project

-This repository contains the WS2812 LED controller exercise submission for Leaflabs.
+This repository contains the WS2812 LED controller.
 For documented design-related information and decisions, refer to `design_note.md`.

 ## Runner